History of Success and Innovation

 By 1987, the Group controlled two thousand rooms and employed more than 1,500 employees and was the biggest largely Western Australian owned operator of hotels and motels in Australia.

-In 1987, John Pye retired from full time work and the former Highway Motels Ltd and Noahs Ltd companies completed an agreement with the Greater Union Organisation Pty Ltd (G.U.O) that saw the high rise hotel division of the company become part of G.U.O’s Rydges Hotel Group.
-Hospitality Inns Pty Ltd purchased back full control of its Western Australian motels and Hospitality Inns Pty Ltd. John’s younger son Chris Pye took over as CEO of the Group with John and his elder son David Pye and daughter Merrilyn Beros on the Board with their long term friends and investors Kevin Harrison, Harlan and Verna Mullins and Olive Barry.
-Olive Barry’s daughter Mary-Anne now owns that interest following the passing of her mother.
+In 1987, John Pye retired from full time work and the former Highway Motels Ltd and Noahs Ltd companies completed an agreement with their then existing shareholder the Greater Union Organisation Pty Ltd (G.U.O) that saw the high rise hotel division of the company become part of G.U.O’s Rydges Hotel Group.
+John Pye and Hospitality Inns Pty Ltd’s other shareholders purchased full control of its Western Australian motels and Hospitality Inns Pty Ltd. John’s younger son Chris Pye took over as CEO of the Group with John and his elder son David Pye and daughter Merrilyn Beros on the Board with their long-term friends and investors Kevin Harrison, Harlan and Verna Mullins and Olive Barry.
+Olive Barry’s daughter Mary-Anne now owns that interest following the passing of her mother and Kevin Harrison recently sold his shares back to the Pye Family.

-Hospitality Pty Ltd was formed and the second generation of the Hospitality Group began with a new journey and renewed enthusiasm for the future.
+Hospitality Pty Ltd was formed and the second generation of the Hospitality Group began a new journey with renewed enthusiasm for the future.

-In 1989 Hospitality Inns purchased a 50% stake in one of Australia’s leading inbound tour operators “Great Aussie Holidays”.
-The interest in Great Aussie Holidays was sold in 2008 to AOT.
+In 1989 Hospitality Inns purchased a 50% stake in one of Australia’s leading inbound tour operators “Great Aussie Holidays” which it operated with its founders for almost 20 years before selling in 2008 to AOT.

 DEVELOPMENT OF QUEST APARTMENTS

 In 1989 Hospitality Inns resolved to diversify into the Serviced Apartment sector of the Tourism Industry which presented a significant market opportunity for the Hospitality Group.
-As a result they acquired their first serviced apartment management contract over the Quest Arlington apartment complex in South Perth.
+As a result, they acquired their first serviced apartment management contract over the Arlington apartment complex in South Perth.

-They subsequently acquired the management contracts for the Quest Victoria Apartments (now Quest Subiaco) complex in Hay Street Subiaco, the Quest West End Establishment in Perth and the Quest on James establishment in Northbridge all very successful developments undertaken by the Fini Group of Companies with consulting and management services provided by Hospitality Pty Ltd.
+They subsequently acquired the management contracts for the Victoria Apartments complex in Hay Street Subiaco, the West End Establishment in Perth and the Quest on James establishment in Northbridge all very successful developments undertaken by the Fini Group of Companies with consulting and management services provided by Hospitality Pty Ltd.

-In 1995 the Hospitality Group established a very substantial franchise marketing and referral organisation for serviced apartments in a joint venture with Paul Constantinou’s Quest Inns Group based in Melbourne linking properties throughout Australia first under the “Quest Hospitality Serviced Apartments” banner and more recently as Quest Serviced Apartments.
+In 1995 the Hospitality Group established a very substantial franchise marketing and referral organisation for serviced apartments in a joint venture with Paul Constantinou’s Quest Inns Group based in Melbourne linking properties throughout Australia first under the “Quest Hospitality Serviced Apartments” banner and more recently known simply as Quest.

-The Quest Serviced Apartments brand has enjoyed enormous growth and now represents more than 2000 apartments in 111 properties around Australia, New Zealand and Fiji with more than 326 of those apartments in Western Australia.
-Quest Serviced Apartments is Australasia’s largest national master franchise operator for serviced apartments.
+The Quest Serviced Apartments brand enjoyed enormous growth under the Joint Venture growing from 7 properties initially to more than 150 properties and around Australia, New Zealand and Fiji with more than 326 of those apartments in Western Australia.
+Quest was Australasia’s largest national master franchise operator for serviced apartments when Hospitality sold its interest back to Paul.

 DEVELOPMENT OF BEST WESTERN IN WESTERN AUSTRALIA